ashraf2033/am-docs/docs/project-selection.md

 **Notification:**

-When the HQ Reviewr send the PL to approval, en email will notify all HQ Approver that a PL is ready for approval.
+When the HQ Reviewer send the PL to approval, en email will notify all HQ Approver that a PL is ready for approval.

 ## Interim List